 Secret - Log in: Anyone with the link can access the padlet, but they must be logged into their Padlet account.
 Aside from this extra layer of security, comments and posts will display their author's names when this feature is enabled.

 Public: The padlet will show up in Google searches and be displayed on your public profile.

 Org/team-only: The padlet can only be accessed by licensed members of your organization or team, and they will be forced to log into their account to access.

 Display in team dashboard

-If you choose the org/team-wide privacy option, you can also choose to display your padlet in the organization or team dashboard.
+If you choose the org/team-only privacy option, you can also choose to display your padlet in the organization or team dashboard.
 If you enable this feature, your padlet will appear in everyone's dashboard.
 If you do not want everyone in your organization to see your padlet, you should turn this feature OFF.

-Once you choose your privacy, you can also select your visitor permissions.
+Once you choose your privacy, you can also select your Visitor permissions.
 These dictate whether visitors can read, write on, or edit the padlet.